TABLE OF CONTENTS

 Sublingual consumption, on the other hand, places the therapeutic compounds directly into the bloodstream without having to go through the digestive tract and the liver.
-You can add a few drops (or more) of the tincture under your tongue for at least 20 seconds and wait until a good amount of cannabinoids have absorbed into your body, then you can swallow the tincture, which allows the digestive tract to absorb any remaining cannabinoids.
+You can add a few drops (or more) of the tincture under your tongue for at least 20 seconds and wait until a good amount of cannabinoids have absorbed into your body.
+Then you swallow the tincture, which allows the digestive tract to absorb any remaining cannabinoids.

 Cannabis Tinctures vs Edibles: Pros and Cons